Infiniti151/blender-install-popos/README.md

 3. Extract tarball to /opt/Blender
 4. Delete tarball
 5. Update icon caches with Blender icons
-6. Restart Gnome shell to make Blender appear in the launcher (Works with X11.
-If you're using Wayland, you'll need to re-login)

 To update, open a fish shell inside the repo, execute ```fish blend.fish```, and enter 2